1. I have a Will. Why would I need a Trust?

 Of course, things might work out right if you do that, but they might not.
-If your children are under eighteen when both of you die, the money will be held for them in a court blocked account until their 18th birthday.
+If your children are under 18 years of age when both of you die, the money will be held for them in a court blocked account until their 18th birthday.
 Your children getting money on their 18th birthday is very likely not a good thing.

-Plus, what if one of your children die before you?
+Plus, what if one of your children dies before you?
 Would you want the asset to go to your other children, or to the children of the child that died?
 This kind of account is at best a gamble.
 If you leave your children assets in your Trust, you can have a Successor Trustee of your choice hold the assets for them until they reach an “age of reason.”
 This is usually NOT 18!
-During the time it is held, the Trustee can use the money for the children’s support and education.
+During the time it is held, the Trustee can use the money for the support and education of the children.

 7. I have heard that every time you take something out of your trust or buy anything, you have to go to your attorney and have your trust changed.
 Why would I want to do that?